wp-plugins/add-featured-image-column-to-the-posts-screen/readme.txt

 Tested up to: 4.1
 Stable tag: 3.2.1
 License: GPLv2 or later
 License URI:

-Add featured image Column to the Posts Screen
+Add featured image Column to the WP Posts Screen

 == Description ==
 This plugin is used for add a custom column field to post screen like post title,post category etc.This plugin is create a new column